unclezap/zebtemp/README.md

 ### The API

-Instead of actually accessing the data from a remote API, this challenge uses a package called [json-server](https://github.com/typicode/json-server) to create an fake API for development and testing.
+Instead of actually accessing the data from a remote API, this challenge uses a package called [json-server](https://github.com/typicode/json-server) to create a fake API for development and testing.

 It is very easy to set-up.